lrhn/dep-const/proposal.md

 * Any list literal `<T>[...]` (with or without type parameter) in a const context is a const list literal, with the same meaning as the current `const <T>[...]` syntax.
 * Any map literal `<K,V>{...}` (with or without type parameters) in a const context is a const map literal, with the same meaning as the current `const <K,V>{...}`.
-* Any const constructor invocation without a `const`, whether `Foo<T>(...)`, `Foo<T>.bar(...)`, or `prefix.Foo<T>.bar(...)` (with or without type parameters) where `Foo`/`Foo.bar` are const constructors, has the same meaning as the current `const Foo<T>(...)`, `const Foo<T>.bar(...)` and `const prefix.Foo<T>.bar(...)` expressions respectively, and all parameter expressions are also in a const context.
+* Any constructor invocation without a `const`, whether `Foo<T>(...)`, `Foo<T>.bar(...)`, or `prefix.Foo<T>.bar(...)` (with or without type parameters) has the same meaning as the current `const Foo<T>(...)`, `const Foo<T>.bar(...)` and `const prefix.Foo<T>.bar(...)` expressions respectively, and all parameter expressions are also in a const context.
 Any function call that isn't a constructor invocation is still a compile-time error in a const context.

 These rules can be seen as describing an "automatic const insertion strategy" that can be used to convert the new syntax to the existing syntax without changing the meaning of expressions.
-It allows omitting "const" from list/map/constructor expression when the expression is already required to be a (potentially) compile-time constant expression.
+It allows omitting "const" from list/map/constructor expression when the expression is already required to be a compile-time constant expression.

 There is a precedent for the constructor invocation syntax: Annotations use the same syntax prefixed by "@" instead of "const", so "@Foo<T>(42)" is interpreted as "const Foo<T>(42)", as if the invocation was in a const context (except that parameters must still be marked as const).
 With the "const context" concept introduced, it would be possible to say that annotations are always in a const context introduced by the "@".